polterguy/polterguy.github.io/documentation/magic/index.md

 #### POST magic/system/tasks/add-due

-This endpoints adds a due date, or a repetition pattern to a previously persisted task.
+This endpoints adds a due date, or a repetition pattern, to a previously persisted task.
 It requires the following payload.

 ```json